Linux: Community

 A distribution is largely driven by its developer and user communities.
 Some vendors develop and fund their distributions on a volunteer basis, Debian being a well-known example.
 Others maintain a community version of their commercial distributions, as Red Hat does with Fedora, and SUSE does with openSUSE.

 In many cities and regions, local associations known as Linux User Groups (LUGs) seek to promote their preferred distribution and by extension free software.
 They hold meetings and provide free demonstrations, training, technical support, and operating system installation to new users.
 Many Internet communities also provide support to Linux users and developers.
 Most distributions and free software / open-source projects have IRC chatrooms or newsgroups.
-Online forums are another means for support, with notable examples being LinuxQuestions.org and the various distribution specific support and community forums, such as ones for Ubuntu, Fedora, and Gentoo.
-Linux distributions host mailing lists; commonly there will be a specific topic such as usage or development for a given list.
+Online forums are another means of support, with notable examples being Unix & Linux Stack Exchange, LinuxQuestions.org and the various distribution-specific support and community forums, such as ones for Ubuntu, Fedora, Arch Linux, Gentoo, etc. Linux distributions host mailing lists; commonly there will be a specific topic such as usage or development for a given list.

 There are several technology websites with a Linux focus.
 Print magazines on Linux often bundle cover disks that carry software or even complete Linux distributions.

-Although Linux distributions are generally available without charge, several large corporations sell, support, and contribute to the development of the components of the system and of free software.
-An analysis of the Linux kernel in 2017 showed that well over 85% of the code developed by programmers who are being paid for their work, leaving about 8.2% to unpaid developers and 4.1% unclassified.
-Some of the major corporations that provide contributions include Intel, Samsung, Google, AMD, Oracle and Facebook.
-A number of corporations, notably Red Hat, Canonical and SUSE, have built a significant business around Linux distributions.
+Although Linux distributions are generally available without charge, several large corporations sell, support, and contribute to the development of the components of the system and free software.
+An analysis of the Linux kernel in 2017 showed that well over 85% of the code was developed by programmers who are being paid for their work, leaving about 8.2% to unpaid developers and 4.1% unclassified.
+Some of the major corporations that provide contributions include Intel, Samsung, Google, AMD, Oracle, and Facebook.
+Several corporations, notably Red Hat, Canonical, and SUSE have built a significant business around Linux distributions.

 The free software licenses, on which the various software packages of a distribution built on the Linux kernel are based, explicitly accommodate and encourage commercialization; the relationship between a Linux distribution as a whole and individual vendors may be seen as symbiotic.
 One common business model of commercial suppliers is charging for support, especially for business users.
 A number of companies also offer a specialized business version of their distribution, which adds proprietary support packages and tools to administer higher numbers of installations or to simplify administrative tasks.

 Another business model is to give away the software to sell hardware.
-This used to be the norm in the computer industry, with operating systems such as CP/M, Apple DOS and versions of the classic Mac OS prior to 7.6 freely copyable (but not modifiable).
+This used to be the norm in the computer industry, with operating systems such as CP/M, Apple DOS, and versions of the classic Mac OS before 7.6 freely copyable (but not modifiable).
 As computer hardware standardized throughout the 1980s, it became more difficult for hardware manufacturers to profit from this tactic, as the OS would run on any manufacturer's computer that shared the same architecture.